digital-archives/HISTGA1011/slides/week_01_slide_deck.md

 A byte is a discrete-length grouping of bits.
 In the slide, we have an example of a byte that consists of 8 bits.

 There are other systems that have 16-bit or 24-bit length bytes.
 But for this example, and for the rest of the lesson, let’s work within a system that uses 8-bit bytes, for simplicity’s sake.

-This particular byte represents the decimal number 7.

-So, how do we get from 00010111 to 7?

 Source: https://www.youtube.com/watch?v=N5SU4RW9opc&ab_channel=CodeHS
 https://www.techtarget.com/whatis/definition/binary#:~:text=In%20mathematics%20and%20in%20computing,unit%20(CPU)%20and%20RAM.